WHO WE ARE

 Sophia Verbrugghe

-Chemicals Management Manager
+Health, Environment and Chemicals Manager

 She contributes to the department’s work on the Zero Pollution Ambition policies (including the Chemicals Strategy for Sustainability, REACH & CLP) and their links with sustainability.
 She previously worked in industrial research and development at a multinational circular materials company, leading a research team developing solid state battery technologies.